SAS Institute. The Power to Know

 Excel Numeric Data and Time Values

+Numeric data can also include date and time values.
 The conversion of date and time values between SAS data sets and Microsoft Excel spreadsheets is transparent to users.
 However, you are encouraged to understand the differences between them.

 In Microsoft Excel software, a date value is the integer portion of a number that can range from 01 January 1900 (saved as integer value: 1) to 31 December 9999 (saved as integer value: 2,958,465).
 A Microsoft Excel software time value is the decimal portion of a number that represents time as a proportion of a day.
 For example, 0.0 is midnight, 0.5 is noon, and 0.999988 is 23:59:59 (on a 24-hour clock).
-While a number can have both a date and a time portion, the formats in Microsoft Excel display a number in a date, time, or date/time format.
+While a number can have both a date and a time portion, the formats in Microsoft Excel display a number in a date, time, or date and time format.

 In SAS software, SAS dates are valid back to AD 1582 and ahead to AD 9,999.
 A date value is represented by the number of days between January 01, 1960, and that date.
 A time value is represented by the number of seconds between midnight and that time of day.
 A datetime value is represented by the number of seconds between midnight January 01, 1960, and that datetime.